FrancisBanville/ms_interpreting_probabilities/README.md

 @eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

 We converted these binary networks into probabilistic ones using models based on simple assumptions.
-Our models do not aim to precisely estimate the actual values of probabilistic interactions but rather to generate simplified networks as illustrative examples to underscore the differences between probabilistic local and metawebs.
+Our models are not designed to estimate the exact values of probabilistic interactions.
+Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between probabilistic local and metawebs.
 We created two probabilistic metawebs by employing constant false positive and false negative rates for all regional interactions.
 In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary webs.
 This gave us a probability of regional interaction of 1 when at least one interaction has been observed and of 0 in the absence of any observed interaction between a given pair of species.
-In the second metaweb, we introduced a 5\% false positive rate to account for spurious interactions and a 10\% false negative rate to capture the elevated occurrence of false negatives in ecological networks (@Catchen2023Missinga).
+In the second metaweb, we introduced a 5\% false positive rate to account for spurious interactions and a 10\% false negative rate to address the elevated occurrence of missing interactions in ecological networks (@Catchen2023Missinga).
+We believe these rates represent reasonable estimates of missing and spurious potential interactions, but confirming their accuracy is challenging due to the unavailability of data on the actual feasibility of interaction.
 Observed interactions were thus given a probability of regional interaction of 95\%, whereas unobserved ones were assigned a probability of 10\%.

 To build probabilistic local webs, we first recognize that local interactions must initially be biologically feasible before occurring at a specific time and